vvv214/privsyn-tabular/README.md

 2. Open the app and click **Load Sample** (loads `adult.csv.zip`).
 3. Confirm metadata (tweak domains if desired) and click **Confirm & Synthesize**.
 4. Download the resulting CSV or explore the preview table.
+5. Want a quick preview without running anything?
+Check `docs/sample_output/` for a tiny synthetic CSV and matching metrics JSON.

 ## Architecture Diagrams